Outlaw (roller coaster)

-The Outlaw is a wooden roller coaster located at Adventureland in Altoona, Iowa, near Des Moines.
+Outlaw is a wooden roller coaster located at Adventureland in Altoona, Iowa, near Des Moines.

-The Outlaw made its debut in 1993.
-It was the second roller coaster built by Custom Coasters International, which soon became known as one of the world's premier builders of wooden roller coasters.
+Outlaw made its debut in 1993.
+It was the second roller coaster constructed by Custom Coasters International, a company that soon became recognized as one of the world's leading builders of wooden roller coasters.

-The original spokesperson for The Outlaw was an old miner character who appeared in television, radio, and print advertisements for Adventureland.
-He can still be seen outside the lower queue of The Outlaw in cartoon representation, on the "you must be this tall to ride" sign.
+The original spokesperson for Outlaw was a character depicting an old miner, featured in television, radio, and print advertisements for Adventureland.
+For many years, a cartoon representation of him was displayed outside the lower queue of Outlaw, on the height chart.

 The "Prototype" for Great Coasters International

 Even though Outlaw was built by CCI, it was designed by Mike Boodley, who later went on to form Great Coasters International.
 In fact, Outlaw is considered to be the prototype GCI roller coaster as it laid the groundwork for coasters like Lightning Racer and Kentucky Rumbler.